jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 72N Use of words Aviation Security Service
 (1) No company or other body shall be incorporated or registered under a name that contains the words Aviation Security Service or under any name that, in the opinion of the Registrar of Companies, or the appropriate registering authority within the meaning of section 2 of the Flags, Emblems, and Names Protection Act 1981, so resembles such a name as to be likely to deceive.
-(2) Nothing in subsection (1) of this section shall apply to the Aviation Security Service or the Authority or to any person who is appropriately authorised by the Authority.
+(2) Nothing in subsection (1) shall apply to the Aviation Security Service or the Authority or to any person who is appropriately authorised by the Authority.

 ### 72O References to Director to be read as General Manager of Aviation Security Service in certain circumstances
-(1) Every reference in sections 23A, 23B, 42, 49(1)(a), and 50 of this Act to the Director shall be read as a reference to the General Manager in so far as the subject-matter relates to aviation security services, the Aviation Security Service, or the office of the General Manager.
+(1) Every reference in sections 23A, 23B, 42, 49(1)(a), and 50 to the Director shall be read as a reference to the General Manager in so far as the subject matter relates to aviation security services, the Aviation Security Service, or the office of the General Manager.
-(2) Where any doubt arises as to whether or not any subject-matter relates to aviation security services, the Aviation Security Service, or the office of the General Manager, or relates to any other matter to which this Act relates, the issue shall be determined by the Authority.
+(2) Where any doubt arises as to whether or not any subject matter relates to aviation security services, the Aviation Security Service, or the office of the General Manager, or relates to any other matter to which this Act relates, the issue shall be determined by the Authority.
 (3) No act, omission, or proceeding shall be called into question or declared invalid on the ground that the Director or the General Manager was not the appropriate person to be involved in the act, omission, or proceeding if it is clear that either the Director or the General Manager was the appropriate person to be so involved.

 ## Part 7 — Registries and information services

 ### 73 New Zealand Register of Aircraft
 (1) The Authority shall establish a register to be called the New Zealand Register of Aircraft.
-(2) The Authority shall enter in the Register such particulars as may be prescribed of every aircraft registered under section 6(1)(a) of this Act.
+(2) The Authority shall enter in the Register such particulars as may be prescribed of every aircraft registered under section 6(1)(a).

 ### 74 Civil Aviation Registry
 (1) The Authority shall establish a Civil Aviation Registry.